cherylchao6/Ontario-Pre-Triage-Application-for-Healthcare-Facilities/codes/README.md

 >
 ```
 #### Register
 The register option is selected to screen patients before getting into the healthcare facility.
-The user can select between a contagion Test or Triage.
+The user can select betIen a contagion Test or Triage.

 Contagion test is selected if the patient is at the healthcare facility for a contagion Test.
 In this case, the patient's name and OHIP number is entered and then a ticket will be printed with a call number and estimated wait time for admission for the patient.